top of page

 “On or about 15th day of May 1903, willfully and without any reasonable or just cause therefore deserted and abandoned your oratrix and wholly refused to live and cohabit with her any longer as husband and wife, and still does so without any fault on the part of your oratrix".

-It’s surprising that the wife could remember, with accuracy down to a few days, offenses perpetrated by her treacherous husband several years before the divorce proceedings.
-It’s unlikely that she kept a diary where she carefully noted Nicolai’s transgressions, including such “cruelties” as throwing a glass and breaking plates.
+It is astonishing how the wife could remember with such precision the offenses inflicted by her cunning husband, dating back several years before the divorce proceedings.
+It's unlikely that she kept a diary meticulously documenting Nikolai's transgressions, including such "cruelties" as throwing a glass and breaking plates.

-At the first hearing, after the preliminary questions to the complainant required in such cases (name, marital status, place of residence, date of marriage, etc.), the judge and Counsel Bradchulis questioned Eugenia about her reasons for divorce.
-Given below, with minor redactions, is the court transcript; it is rather curious.
+During the first court hearing, following the obligatory preliminary questions about the plaintiff (name, marital status, place of residence, date of marriage, etc.), the judge and lawyer Bradchulis questioned Eugenia to determine the reasons for the divorce.
+Below, with slight abridgment, is the transcript of the court session, which is quite intriguing.

 . . . . . . . . . . . . . . . .